Abdullah-143/RestAssuredAutomation/README.md

-# RestoShort - API Automation Testing Framework
+# RestAssuredAutomation - API Automation Testing Framework

-RestoShort is a REST API automation framework built using Java, TestNG, and REST Assured.
+RestAssuredAutomation is a REST API automation framework built using Java, TestNG, and REST Assured.
 It provides a modular and scalable structure for validating RESTful endpoints with enhanced reporting using ExtentReports.
 ---

 ## ✅ Features